-The new autism insurance mandate begins January 1, 2011 for fully funded plans.
+The autism insurance mandate began January 1, 2011 for fully funded plans.
 Self insured plans are not included.
 Please check with your employer.
-A good explanation of the difference between the plans can be found in the autism insurance bill document [PDF].
+An explanation of the difference between the plans can be found in the autism insurance bill document [PDF].

 Three Major Highlights:

 - Ages 1-7th birthday – up to a maximum of $50,000 per year of coverage per individual under large group health benefit plans.

 - Ages 7-21 – up to a maximum of $1,000/per month of coverage per individual under large group health benefit plans.

 - Ages 1-21 – up to a maximum of $1,000/ per month of coverage per individual under small group and individual health benefit plans.